 “Male balding clearly has a genetic component.
 However, it is well established that male pattern balding also is an androgen-dependent trait that occurs from elevated androgenesis after puberty.
 Consequently, any environmental factor or factors that would elevate serum androgen levels would promote increased balding, particularly in genetically susceptible individuals.
 High-glycemic-load carbohydrates, by inducing hyperinsulinemia, along with a concomitant elevation of serum androgens and reduction in SHBG represent a likely environmental agent that may in part underlie the promotion of male vertex balding.”

-So yes, there is a genetic component.
-I know plenty of guys with raging high insulin, yet who have heads of full, thick hair, and I know very healthy and fit guys who are losing or have already lost their hair.
-So genetics probably plays a large role, and maybe it’s just that chronic hyperinsulinemia increases the chances that a young guy will lose his hair, compared to a guy with the same genetic risk who is not hyperinsulinemic.
+So yeah, there is a genetic component, but chronic hyperinsulinemia probably increases the chances that a young guy will lose his hair, compared to a guy with the same genetic risk who is not hyperinsulinemic.

 Other researchers have proposed a mechanism more specific to hair follicles, themselves, rather than a downstream effect of altered androgen hormone levels: